William Henry Gribble

 In 1897 the Gribbles suffered a setback when a fire at nighttime destroyed a detached two-room kitchen at The Glebe.
 The event demonstrates the wisdom of the pioneer families who kept their kitchens detached from the bedrooms of the house.

-William, his brothers, and his sons operated the family’s 15-ton steam-powered traction engine and chaff-cutting machinery, servicing farms all over the district.
+William, his brothers, and his sons operated the family's 15-ton steam-powered traction engine and chaff-cutting machinery, servicing farms all over the district.
+One of his sons, Ernest ('Ernie') William Gribble was tragically killed in an accident while driving the traction engine in Hall in 1920.

 In his recollections, Leon Smith recalled: